Skip to content

 GENEVA (AN) — The global pact to eliminate toxic mercury is set to adopt an aggressive new strategy next month, moving beyond industrial phase-outs to confront persistent public health threats in everyday products like dental fillings and the surging illegal trade of skin-lightening creams.

-The sixth Conference of the Parties to the Minamata Convention on Mercury, set to convene during the first week of November, will focus on closing regulatory loopholes and addressing mercury's resurgence through illicit markets, even as gold prices drive up the use of the toxic metal in small-scale mining worldwide.
+The sixth Conference of the Parties to the Minamata Convention on Mercury will meet in early November to focus on closing regulatory loopholes and addressing mercury's resurgence through illicit markets, even as gold prices drive up the toxic metal's use in small-scale mining.

 Join now